HowellYu/xhs-alpha-picks/README.md

 3. **Start the Xiaohongshu MCP server**

+   MCP (Model Context Protocol) servers are small HTTP services that act as capability adapters for language models.
+The open-source Xiaohongshu MCP server wraps the site’s search endpoints and exposes them in a predictable JSON shape so that any MCP-compatible client – whether this CLI, an IDE, or Google Opal later on – can call it safely.
+Running the server locally gives you a concrete endpoint to query; without it, the CLI has nowhere to send the search request.

    Clone and run the open-source server locally, following the instructions from its repository.
 Ensure it listens on the `XHS_MCP_BASE_URL` you configured above.